Illahee State Park

 A playground, softball field, horseshoe pits and volleyball courts await, ensuring fun for everyone in the family.
 A memorial featuring two large naval guns honors the park’s founder, Earl Henry Harkins, and the young men of Bremerton who lost their lives in World War I. Other activities include geocaching and metal detecting.

 Pitch a tent or park an RV for a few days for a relaxing break at this Puget Sound beach park.

-Illahee State Park is a 75-acre marine camping park with 1,785 feet of saltwater frontage on Port Orchard Bay.
-The park has plenty of parking space, lots of fresh air, facilities for a number of outdoor activities, and access to a variety of water sports.
-The park features a veterans’ war memorial and the last stand of old-growth timber in Kitsap County.
-One of the largest yew trees in the nation grows in this park.
+Illahee State Park is a 86-acre, marine camping park with 1,785 feet of saltwater frontage on Port Orchard Bay.
+The park has ample parking, facilities and access to water.
+Illahee features a veterans’ war memorial and the last stand of old-growth timber in Kitsap County.

 Discover Pass: A Discover Pass is required for vehicle access to state parks for day use.
 For more information about the Discover Pass and exemptions, please visit the Discover Pass web page.